Summary

 EU Permanent Residence Permit

-The requirements for a permanent residence permit are also very similar to those of the settlement permit.
+Like the settlement permit, this is an unlimited residence title that entitles the holder to gain professional employment in Germany.
+The requirements are also very similar to those of the settlement permit.
 With the permanent residence permit, holders can additionally move within the EU states and be employed.

 A permanent residence permit also grants them the same rights to social benefits as German citizens.